-Donate to support Allegheny Commons
+Allegheny Commons Park

-Arsenal and Leslie Park
+Arsenal and Leslie Parks

+Arsenal and Leslie Parks serve Pittsburgh's Lawrenceville neighborhoods.
+The 20-acre Arsenal Park is a well-used community space with a rich and visible heritage.
 The park sits at the location of the historic Allegheny Arsenal, established during the War of 1812, and site of the nation’s largest civilian disaster during the Civil War: the explosion of September 17, 1862.
 A bronze plaque located at the main entrance of Arsenal Middle School commemorates the 78 lives lost from the disaster.

-Started May 2014, the Arsenal and Leslie Parks Master Plan is nearing completion.
-An exciting next step for these two greenspaces seeped in local history, the plan is a collaborative effort shared by the City of Pittsburgh, the Pittsburgh Parks Conservancy, Lawrenceville United, Lawrenceville Corporation, Friends of Arsenal Park, and the Leslie Park Collective.
+The Pittsburgh Parks Conservancy was invited by community partners Lawrenceville Corporation, Lawrenceville United, and Friends of Arsenal Park to help develop a park master plan in 2014.
+An exciting next step for these two greenspaces seeped in local history, the master plan is a collaborative effort shared by the City of Pittsburgh, the Pittsburgh Parks Conservancy, Lawrenceville United, Lawrenceville Corporation, Friends of Arsenal Park, and the Leslie Park Collective.

 Originally a piece of farmland owned by William Sheraden, this 88-acre park was set aside for public use by the City of Pittsburgh in 1914 and has been a part of the fabric of the Sheraden community ever since.
 Situated in a wooded valley, quietly secluded from the surrounding streets, Sheraden Park includes picnic areas, ball fields, sports courts, a swimming pool and playgrounds.